-The following free email addresses appear to be being used by some form of spam/fraud attempt or bot and have generated reports of identical contacts on very dissimilar boats or other very suspicious activity has been reported.
+The following email addresses appear to have been used for suspicious or very unusual activity or some form of spam, phishing, scam attempt, or bot and have generated reports of identical contacts on very dissimilar boats or other very suspicious activity has been reported.

-We are not sure what type of fraud/scam is attempted, but would recommend not replying to these addresses:
+We would recommend not replying to these addresses:

 for Avoiding Scams, as a Buyer: